What is Ascorbic Acid?

 Frequently Asked Questions

-Ascorbic acid (vitamin C) is used to avoid or treat low vitamin C levels in people who do not get enough of the vitamin from their diets.
-However, there is no need for extra ascorbic acid in the majority of people who consume a regular diet.
-Low vitamin C levels may result in a condition known as scurvy, which can cause symptoms such as rash, muscle weakness, joint pain, tiredness, or tooth loss.
+Ascorbic acid (vitamin C) is used to prevent or treat vitamin C deficiency in people who do not get enough from their diet.
+It is essential for preventing scurvy, a condition that can cause symptoms like rash, muscle weakness, joint pain, tiredness, or tooth loss.

-Vitamin C (ascorbic acid) is a nutrient the body requires to shape blood vessels, cartilage, muscle, and collagen in the bones.
-It also plays a vital role in the body's healing process.
+Yes, vitamin C (ascorbic acid) is essential for the body.
+It helps form blood vessels, cartilage, muscle, and collagen in bones and plays a crucial role in the body's healing process.

 • Diarrhea